 Enough concerns were raised about this self-selection that specialty boards began to emerge, including the American Board of Ophthalmology (1916), American Board of Otolaryngology (1924), American Board of Obstetrics and Gynecology (1930), and American Board of Dermatology and Syphilology (1932).

-The committee report to the AAP Executive Committee envisioned that the board would be created by the three national pediatric organizations (AAP, American Pediatric Society, AMA Section on Pediatrics), with each group appointing members, and be autonomous, making its own rules for examination and certification.
+The committee report to the AAP Executive Committee envisioned that the Board would be created by the three national pediatric organizations: the AAP, the American Pediatric Society, and the AMA Section on Pediatrics.
+Each group would appoint members and be autonomous, making its own rules for examination and certification.

 These standards and policies remain in place today.

-The ABP board’s inaugural meeting was in January 1934, with a charter that set forth three tasks: reviewing accreditation of training programs, developing criteria for those to be certified, and examining applicants.
+The ABP’s inaugural meeting was in January 1934, with a charter that set forth three tasks: reviewing accreditation of training programs, developing criteria for those to be certified, and examining applicants.

 Five months later, in June, the first ABP examination was administered.
-The exam was oral, and much less formal and structured than what it eventually evolved into.
-The number of candidates increased beyond the nine-member board’s capabilities, and official examiners began to be appointed.
+The exam was oral, and much less formal and structured than what it eventually became.
+The number of candidates increased beyond the nine-member Board’s capabilities, and official examiners began to be appointed.

 Today, exam development follows a very rigorous process, and can take 18 months to two years to complete and ensure that the exam is valid and reliable.
-Fellow pediatricians and subspecialists are involved in every step of the process:
+Pediatricians and subspecialists are involved in every step of the process:

 A rigorous process ensures that test content:

-Subspecialties in pediatrics began emerging in the 1930s and ‘40s, starting as clinics within medical schools – probably first at Johns Hopkins School of Medicine.
-Subspecialty certification began through the ABP with cardiology in 1961, followed by hematology-oncology and nephrology in 1974, and neonatal-perinatal in 1974.
+Subspecialties in pediatrics began emerging in the 1930s and 1940s, starting as clinics within medical schools.
+Subspecialty certification began at the ABP with Pediatric Cardiology in 1961, followed by Pediatric Hematology-Oncology, Pediatric Nephrology, and Neonatal-Perinatal Medicine in 1974.

 Other processes that have evolved include:

-Looking ahead, the ABP remains true to its mission and will continue to evaluate the effectiveness of assessing pediatricians’ competence in core areas, and improving standards of certification by examining the current testing model and considering ways to encourage continuous improvement in the quality of pediatric care.
+Looking ahead, the ABP remains true to its mission by continuing to evaluate the effectiveness of assessing pediatricians’ competence in core areas.
+The ABP also works to improve the standards of certification by examining the current testing model and considering ways to encourage continuous improvement in the quality of pediatric care.